 Finally, water conservation is another thing to focus on, especially in the kitchen.
 You can save a bunch of water by opting to wash dishes by hand, instead of using a dishwasher.
 When washing pots and pans you can let them soak instead of keeping the water running for long periods of time.
 If you want to go the extra mile you can also reuse cooking water to water the garden.

-There are more opportunities than you might think to be environmentally friendly when designing a bedroom.
+There are more opportunities than you might think to be environmentally friendly when designing a green bedroom.
 It all comes down to the products you use and how those products are made.
 For example, with bedding, it is important to do your due diligence and to find mattresses, sheets, and comforters that are made out of sustainable materials.

 When researching eco-friendly products, it is necessary to keep in mind that you should be looking for both environmentally friendly raw materials and production processes.
 Some of the most eco-friendly fabrics are hemp, linen, and organic cotton.
 The most ethical production processes conserve water an reuse and recycle waste.